temporalio/edu-converters-go-code/exercises/custom-converter/README.md

 * Output typical payloads from a Temporal Workflow using the default Data Converter
 * Implement a Custom Data Converter that encrypts Workflow output
 * Implement a Failure Converter and demonstrate parsing its output
-* Implement a Composite Data Converter that combines multiple conversion steps

 Make your changes to the code in the `practice` subdirectory (look for `TODO` comments that will guide you to where you should make changes to